 If your existing garden structure has seen better days, it may be time for a little maintenance.
 Ideally, any outdoor wooden structure should be treated with a water-resistant treatment once a year, both inside and out.
 Shed windows should also be checked periodically to ensure that the sealant is still intact, so no moisture can get in.
 The hinges of any doors and windows should be checked for rust and treated if needs be, and the base of your structure should also be examined to ensure it’s still stable.

 You should also thoroughly check the felt roof of your shed for rips or tears.
 If it's damaged, you'll need to strip it and lay new roofing felt.
 Take a look at our blog or watch the video below for more help with this:

-Whether you’re starting from scratch or repairing an existing structure, you’ll find everything you need for your shed or gazebo at Bradfords.
-Browse our online shop to find what you’re looking for, or follow us on Twitter @Bradfords_Build for some great building tips.
+Whether you’re starting from scratch or repairing an existing structure, you’ll find everything you need for your shed or gazebo at Bradfords Building Supplies.
+Browse our full list of products to find everything you need for your next project.You can also find more ideas for your garden in our Expert Advice section or by following us on Twitter @Bradfords_Build.